aryanorastar/SIH-ALUMNI-MANAGEMENT-SYSTEM/README.md

 ## 👥 Team

-Developed as part of the Smart India Hackathon (SIH) initiative by the project team at aryanorastar.
+Developed as part of the Smart India Hackathon (SIH) .

-## 📞 Support & Contact

-For support, questions, or feedback:
-- Visit the Contact page within the application
-- Check the About page for more information
-- Refer to the LICENSE file for legal information

-## 🙏 Acknowledgments

-- Built for the Smart India Hackathon initiative
-- Designed to enhance alumni engagement and institutional connection
-- Community-focused development approach

 ---

 **Last Updated**: 2026-03-12